Krisia Todorova: Career

 Todorova has received seven awards from different national and international music competitions held in Bulgaria, but 2014 was her major breakthrough year.
 She gained national popularity with her participation in Slavi's Show on bTV, and later became part of the TV show – Zapoznaĭ se s malkite (Meet the Kids).
 Todorova first appeared on the show on 30 December 2013, performing "Listen" by Beyoncé.

 In March 2014, Todorova was chosen to sing the national anthem of Bulgaria, Mila Rodino and Moya Strana, Moya Bălgaria at the Vasil Levski National Stadium in Sofia, live in front of 42,000 people, for the opening of the UEFA Europa League Round of 16 match between Bulgarian side Ludogorets Razgrad and Spanish club Valencia.

 In November 2014, Todorova along with twins Hasan and Ibrahim, represented Bulgaria at the Junior Eurovision Song Contest 2014 in Malta with the song "Planet of the Children".
 They finished in second place with a total of 147 points, just twelve points behind winner Italy.
 Todorova was subsequently received by President Rosen Plevneliev and was given an honorary distinction.

+Todorova has appeared also in concerts with different Bulgarian orchestras.
+The orchestral part of "Planet of the Children" was recorded with the Pleven Philharmonic Orchestra under the baton of Yordan Dafov.
+In 2015 she was guest soloist with the Razgrad Philharmonic in the Fortissimo in Class programme under the baton of Maxim Eshkenazy, and one year later she also took part in the Fortissimo in Class programme in Ruse, in a concert conducted by Nayden Todorov.

 In December 2014, Krisia performed again "The Planet of the Children" at the European Parliament.
 In March 2016, Fab Chart Music Awards in London nominated Todorova for the "Best Female Artist."
 Todorova has modeled for Junona Fashion House.
 From the year 2015, with the help of the music and her popularity, Krisia Todorova is in Bulgaria, one of the "spiritual leaders" of the country.
 From the year 2018, Krisia Todorova is an expert panel member of the EURO-PANEL.